abdelazizwf/rl-traffic-controller/README.md

 ### Notes

-- The agent saves the Q network and related variables after each episode in the `models/` directory.
+- The agents save any networks and related variables after each episode in the `models/` directory.
 - The `logs/run.log` provides extensive logs during the training process.
 - During training, it's preferable to keep the simulation window visible, as it will make capturing screenshots noticably faster.
 - Network configurations depend on the size and format of the input image, thus some configurations may not work with the current settings (specified in `rl_traffic_controller/consts.py`).
+- The `fixed` agent runs a traditional timer-based traffic light controller.
+It's used as a benchmark for other agents, and can't be used in `eval` mode.